mediapills/cloud-custodian/docs/source/gcp/examples/bigquery-dataset.rst

-Big Query - Dataset creation
+Big Query - Audit Creations of New Datasets
 ============================================

-Custodian can audit dataset creation.
+In Big Query, dataset is container for tables.
+Custodian can audit creations of new datasets which may be required for compliance reasons.

 Note that the ``notify`` action requires a Pub/Sub topic to be configured.
+To configure Cloud Pub/Sub messaging please take a look at the :ref:`gcp_genericgcpactions` page.

-In the example below, the policy notifies users if the ``datasetservice.insert`` action appears in the logs.
+In the example below, the policy watches for ``datasetservice.insert`` action in logs and notifies users if a new dataset was created in a non-default location, e.g. EU.

 .. code-block:: yaml